Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 There are different types of recessions, which can be distinguished according to their cause, duration and the economic conditions that characterize them.
 Each type of recession has unique causes and requires specific policy and economic measures to mitigate its effects and promote recovery.
 Here are some of the most common types:

-Type of Recession Description
+Type of recession Description

-Cyclical recession This occurs when the natural economic cycle goes through a phase of slowdown.
+Cyclical recession This occurs when the natural economic cycle goes through a period of slowdown.
 Cyclical recessions are part of the normal ups and downs of an economy and are often triggered by a decline in consumer demand and investment.

 Mild vs. deep recession Recessions can also be classified according to their depth.
-A mild recession is characterized by a small decline in economic activity and a quick recovery, while a deep recession is characterized by a sharp decline in economic activity and a slow recovery.
+A mild recession is characterized by a small decline in economic activity and a rapid recovery, while a deep recession is characterized by a sharp decline in economic activity and a slow recovery.

 Causes of a recession